nazo6/rktk/lib/rktk-keymanager/README.md

 # rktk-keymanager

-Keymap/keystate management library
+Keymap/state management library for keyboard firmware.

-For more detail, see [project's README](https://github.com/nazo6/rktk)
+For more detail, see [RKTK project README](https://github.com/nazo6/rktk)